Return to Complete Your Degree at Geneseo Readmission Program

 Step Two: Submit the Return to Complete Application

-Students that were academically dismissed from Geneseo can not apply to return until they have been away for 2 full semesters and they have completed 12 credits successfully at another institution.
-Official transcript showing successfully completion of 12 credits must be provided.
+Students that were academically dismissed from Geneseo or left voluntarily with a GPA below 2.0 will not be considered until they have been away for 2 full semesters and they have completed 12 credits successfully at another institution.
+An official transcript showing successfully completion of 12 credits must be provided.
+If you would like assistance with choosing courses at a community college in preparation for applying to return to Geneseo, the Office of Advising is available to help (advising@geneseo.edu).

 Note: It is important to know that you may be required to take more or different courses than you had at the time of your departure from the college.